Filters

 PuraColon Pro

-Medical aid with aloe vera.
+Medical device with aloe vera.
 30 sachets of 3 g.
 Cure for irritable bowel syndrome.
 Helps with abdominal pain, bloating and diarrhoea/obstipation.

 What is a medical device?